yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apip_relnotes/_index.md

 ### Application tab improvements

-We have added a description to the **Applications** page header, which can be customized.
+You can customize a description to the **Applications** page header.

 A new message is shown upon application's creation.

-Consistent style now applies across Info, Warning, and Error messages.
+The style is consistent across all Info, Warning, and Error messages.

 ### Change of behavior for the API `Information source` setting

 Previously, this setting applied to both the list of APIs and the API details view at the same time.
 Now, it applies to the list of APIs only.
 This is useful if you want to display only a summary of the API on the API listing, but want a full description when viewing the API details.
-The API detail's view is now set in API Manager.
+You can set the API detail's view in API Manager.

 For more information, see [Customize source of API descriptions](/docs/apim_administration/apiportal_admin/customize_apicatalog_overview/#customize-source-of-api-descriptions).